routayush1/animexninja/README.md

 ![Thumbnail](thumbnail.png)

-An Anime Streaming web app to give you a better experience for free.
+An Ad Free Anime Streaming web app to give you a better experience.

 ## Api Reference